anseki/jquery-plainmodal/README.md

 Default: `undefined`

 A child modal window or multiple child modal windows.
-A parent modal window is opened, and then a child modal window is opened.
-Now, a child modal window is active and a parent modal window is blurred.
-And when a child modal window is closed, a parent modal window is active again.
+A parent modal window is already opened, and then a child modal window is opened.
+Now, a child modal window is activated and a parent modal window is blurred (status is "closed" but it is not hidden).
+And when a child modal window is closed, a parent modal window is activated again (re-opened).
+You can trace or control those behavior via [`event.from`](#from-property).

 ```js
 var child = $('#child').plainModal(),